Sophie’s Place

 Sophie’s Place Child and Youth Advocacy Centre is a child and youth advocacy centre dedicated to supporting victims of physical and/or sexual abuse, providing a safe and welcoming place to tell their story.

-It is a collaboration between the Surrey RCMP, Ministry of Children and Family Development, the City of Surrey, Ministry of Public Safety & Solicitor General and The Centre for Child Development.
+We are a collaboration between police, the Ministry of Children and Family Development, the City of Surrey, Ministry of Public Safety & Solicitor General and The Centre for Child Development.

 Who’s eligible?